FabricMC/fabric-docs/develop/migrating-mappings.md

 ### Final Changes {#final-changes-mojmap}

 That's the bulk of the work done!
-You'll now want to go through your source code to check and update any Mixin targets that may be outdated, and potentially fix any code that was not correctly remapped.
+You'll now want to go through your source code to check for any potentially outdated Mixin targets or code that was not remapped.

 Tools like [mappings.dev](https://mappings.dev/) or [Linkie](https://linkie.shedaniel.dev/mappings?namespace=yarn&translateMode=ns&translateAs=mojang_raw&search=) will be helpful to familiarize yourself with your new mappings.